sebastianwidmann/nacaFOAM/README.md

 The detailed explanation about the simulation pipeline as well as the performed verification and validation can be found here (LINK TO PAPER).

-To reference this dataset and algorithm, please cite the repository as:
+To reference this algorithm, please cite the repository as:
 ```
 @misc{widmann2023nacaFOAM,
   title={Automated Aerodynamic 2D Data Generation for Machine Learning},